ivan-lednev/obsidian-day-planner/CONTRIBUTING.md

 ### UI, Svelte guidelines

+- Use redux-toolkit for new features
-- Pull all the logic from components into custom stores
-  - Reason: this makes testing much easier
+- Pull as much logic as possible from components.
+This makes testing much easier
-  - Hooks are custom Svelte stores.
-They let you 'hook into' Svelte's reactive system.
-I brought this naming convention from React, because it's simple and useful.
-A hook is any function that manipulates stores.
-It starts with `use`, like `useEditContext`.
+- Do not mix stores and runes
+- Do not use deprecated reactivity APIs (e.g. reactive blocks (`$:`))